common-workflow-language/user_guide/CONTRIBUTING.md

 about things that don't work, aren't clear, or are missing.
 If you are looking for ideas,
-please see [the list of issues for this repository][issues], or the issues for [Common Workflow Language](cwl-issues) project itself.
+please see [the list of issues for this repository][issues], or the issues for [Common Workflow Language][cwl-issues] project itself.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.